samuelAle/samuelAle.github.io/src/content/pragmaticrepo.md

 ### build/generated/src/java

-Source code that is generated from the api.yml for the service
+Source code that is generated from the api.yml for the service.

 Again, it is much better to rely on the `api.yml` file as the *source of truth*.
 If you do this, then there will be no inconsistency between your generated clients and the service's HTTP layer.